 What is it: Epic of Gilgamesh

-The “Epic of Gilgamesh” is one of the oldest literary works known to humanity, originating from ancient Mesopotamia, specifically the region that today corresponds to Iraq.
+The "Epic of Gilgamesh" is one of the oldest literary works known to humanity, originating from ancient Mesopotamia, specifically the region that is now Iraq.
 This epic is a narrative poem that tells the story of King Gilgamesh, who ruled the city-state of Uruk.
 Gilgamesh is described as two-thirds god and one-third human, possessing unparalleled strength and wisdom.
-The narrative is composed of a series of clay tablets written in cuneiform script, dating from approximately 2100 BC.
-The “Epic of Gilgamesh” is often considered a masterpiece of world literature, not only for its antiquity, but also for the depth of its themes, which include the search for immortality, friendship, the fight against death and acceptance of one's own mortality.
+The narrative is composed of a series of clay tablets written in cuneiform, dating back to approximately 2100 BC.
+The "Epic of Gilgamesh" is often considered a masterpiece of world literature, not only for its antiquity but also for the depth of its themes, which include the search for immortality, friendship, the struggle against death, and the acceptance of one's own mortality.

-The story begins with Gilgamesh as a tyrannical king whose oppression leads the gods to create Enkidu, a wild man destined to be his equal and counterweight.
-Enkidu is initially a primitive being, living among animals, but is civilized by a priestess named Shamhat.
-After an initial confrontation, Gilgamesh and Enkidu become great friends and embark on several adventures together.
-They defeat the monster Humbaba, guardian of the Cedar Forest, and kill the Bull of Heaven, sent by the goddess Ishtar as punishment for Gilgamesh having rejected her love proposals.
+The story begins with Gilgamesh as a tyrannical king, whose oppression leads the gods to create Enkidu, a wild man destined to be his equal and counterbalance.
+Enkidu is initially a primitive being, living among the animals, but is civilized by a priestess named Shamhat.
+After an initial confrontation, Gilgamesh and Enkidu become close friends and embark on several adventures together.
+They defeat the monster Humbaba, guardian of the Cedar Forest, and slay the Bull of Heaven, sent by the goddess Ishtar as punishment for Gilgamesh's rejection of her amorous advances.
 These actions, however, attract the wrath of the gods, who decree Enkidu's death as punishment.
-Enkidu's death is a crucial turning point in the “Epic of Gilgamesh”, leading the hero to a deep reflection on mortality and the search for immortality.
+Enkidu's death is a crucial turning point in the "Epic of Gilgamesh," leading the hero to a profound reflection on mortality and the quest for immortality.

-The second half of the “Epic of Gilgamesh” focuses on Gilgamesh’s desperate search for immortality.
-Devastated by the loss of Enkidu, he sets out on a journey to find Utnapishtim, the only human who was granted immortality by the gods after surviving a great flood, a story that has parallels with the biblical account of Noah.
-Gilgamesh faces numerous challenges on his journey , including crossing mountains, seas and facing mythical creatures.
+The second half of the "Epic of Gilgamesh" focuses on Gilgamesh's desperate search for immortality.
+Devastated by the loss of Enkidu, he sets out on a journey to find Utnapishtim, the only human granted immortality by the gods after surviving a great flood—a story that parallels the biblical account of Noah.
+Gilgamesh faces numerous challenges on his journey, including crossing mountains, seas, and facing mythical creatures.
 When he finally finds Utnapishtim, he is subjected to a series of tests to prove his worthiness for immortality.
 However, Gilgamesh fails these tests, and Utnapishtim reveals to him that immortality is a gift reserved only for the gods.
-Despite his disappointment, Gilgamesh returns to Uruk with a new understanding of life and death, accepting his mortality and deciding to rule his city with wisdom and justice.
+Despite his disappointment, Gilgamesh returns to Uruk with a new understanding of life and death, accepting his mortality and resolving to rule his city with wisdom and justice.

-The “Epic of Gilgamesh” is also a testament to the human capacity to tell stories and preserve knowledge across generations.
-The clay tablets on which the epic was written were discovered in several archaeological excavations, and the work was reconstructed from fragments found in different places and times.
-This shows the importance of writing and cultural preservation in transmitting ideas and values over time.
-The “Epic of Gilgamesh” is not only an account of adventures and heroic deeds, but also a historical document that offers valuable insights into the society, culture and beliefs of ancient Mesopotamia.
+The "Epic of Gilgamesh" is also a testament to the human capacity for storytelling and preserving knowledge through generations.
+The clay tablets on which the epic was written have been discovered in several archaeological excavations, and the work has been reconstructed from fragments found in different locations and periods.
+This demonstrates the importance of writing and cultural preservation in transmitting ideas and values over time.
+The "Epic of Gilgamesh" is not only an account of adventures and heroic deeds, but also a historical document that offers valuable insights into the society, culture, and beliefs of ancient Mesopotamia.